PremkumarSaravanan002/Earning-Potential-of-an-Individual/README.md

 # Earning-Potential-of-an-Individual
-**Earning Potential Prediction using Machine Learning:**
+**Earning Potential Prediction using Deep Learning:**

-This is a data mining project that predicts the earning potential of individuals using three different machine learning algorithms: **Recurrent Neural Networks (RNN), Gated Recurrent Units (GRU), and Artificial Neural Networks (ANN)**.
+This is a data mining project that predicts the earning potential of individuals using three different deep learning algorithms: **Recurrent Neural Networks (RNN), Gated Recurrent Units (GRU), and Artificial Neural Networks (ANN)**.
 The project was developed by [Premkumar S](https://github.com/PremkumarSaravanan002), [Viswa Vengata Baalan M](https://github.com/vishwabaalan07/), and [Uma Maheswari G](https://github.com/uma-giriraj).

 **Dataset:**

 The dataset used in this project is the [Adult Income dataset](https://archive.ics.uci.edu/ml/datasets/adult), which contains information about individuals' demographic, education, and work-related attributes.
 The dataset was preprocessed using Python and the Pandas library.

-**Machine Learning Models:**
+**Deep Learning Models:**

-We developed three different machine learning models for this project:
+We developed three different deep learning models for this project:

 1. **Recurrent Neural Networks (RNN)**: A type of neural network that can handle sequential data.